MaxTheSyntax/SyntaxToolkit/README.md

 ## Introduction

 SyntaxToolkit is planned to have a set of tools that will merge multiple apps into one using the APi`s of said programs.
-This app is still in tis very early stages of development, so right no the only tool available is to view and play your Steam library.
+This app is still in tis very early stages of development, so right now the only tool available is to view and play your Steam library.

 ## How to use